About Lara's Spanish Hub

 I have a passion (should I say obsession? :)) for creating – and incorporating – fun materials, games and activities to do in class – having a good time while learning is so important!

 So what are our classes like?
 Well, I have been described as a “live wire” by one of my students (I love you, Margaret!) so expect lots of talking, laughing and trying out new ideas in a relaxed and friendly (and fun!) environment.
-As I always say, no class is complete without a game!
+Oh and I hope you like llamas as much as we do, because they’re everywhere in our classroom!

 ¡Hasta pronto!